 Honestly, the more I think about the Universal Translators, the more I’m disappointing science fictions fans are okay with the magical hand wave that says “shhhh…. they all speak English and that makes sense”.

-Sure, there is scifi that addresses it more believable.
+Sure, there is scifi that addresses it more believably.
 The Nakai are only able to communicate in Stargate Universe through rudimentary words that they gleaned from telepathically torturing Rush.
 In District 9, any communication they have is colored by the fact they aren’t really sure if they understand one another, regardless of cultural context.

 But that is almost too easy.
 I want some hard science fiction that actually engages with the concept of cultural translation and the mechanics of the equipment and coding that would be required for alien species to totally understand one another.